Quick Search of DRB:

 In 100 years most of these items will be gone from the face of the Earth

-Paper is highly perishable, so it makes sense to preserve and digitize paper collectibles as a cultural heirloom - to display and appreciate them while we can still touch and feel these items.
-In a few dozens years... the pulps will be gone, the old restaurant menus and travel brochures will wither and fade, and ephemera in general will become rather ephemeric indeed.
+Paper is indeed highly perishable, so it makes sense to preserve and digitize paper collectibles as a historical medium and a cultural heirloom - to display and appreciate the bygone era while we can still touch and feel these items.
+In a few dozen years... the pulp magazines will be gone, the old restaurant menus and travel brochures will wither and fade, and ephemera in general will become elusive and "ephemeric" indeed.

-Previously in our "Ephemera Highlights" Part 1 we featured Marty Weil and his excellent blog Ephemera.
+Previously in our "Ephemera Highlights" Part 1 we featured Marty Weil and his excellent Ephemera collection.
 Today we'll spotlight more tasty morsels from his site (sort of an "annual hit parade"), and also from Martin Klasch who featured several choice items in 2008:

 (image credit: Found in Mom's Basement)

 John Ptak from Ptak's Science Books offers "The Dead Geniuses Chess Set".
-One could endlessly argue about which particular people would fit the particular positions:
+One could endlessly argue about which particular historical figure to chose for a particular set piece:

 John Ptak's "Familiar Things Out of Context" series is worth a closer look: see, for example, the Statue of Liberty in Paris, 1884: